-A heart attack (also known as a myocardial infarction) is caused by blocked blood flow to the heart, resulting in damage to heart muscle.
+A heart attack (also known as a myocardial infarction or MI) is caused by blocked blood flow to part of the heart, resulting in damage to heart muscle.
 Heart attack signs and symptoms can vary greatly, sometimes with immediate and intense chest pain but more often starting slowly with chest tightness and pain that may persist for hours or days.

 A heart attack is a serious medical condition that requires emergency treatment to minimise damage to the heart and reduce risk of sudden cardiac arrest.
-It is crucial to recognise the symptoms of heart attack and call 111 immediately if you think that you might be having a heart attack.
+It is crucial to recognise the symptoms of heart attack and call 111 immediately if you think that you or someone you're with might be having a heart attack.

 A heart attack is often confused with sudden cardiac arrest.
-Heart attack is the disruption of blood flow to the heart and is not normally fatal.
-Heart attack does, however, increase the risk of sudden cardiac arrest which is the disruption of the heart’s pumping action which stops blood flow to the rest of the body and causes loss of consciousness, absence of pulse, and (if the heart cannot be re-started) death.
+A heart attack is the disruption of blood flow to part of the heart and is not normally fatal.
+A heart attack does, however, increase the risk of sudden cardiac arrest ie: the disruption of the heart’s pumping action that stops blood flow to the rest of the body and causes loss of consciousness, absence of pulse, and (if the heart cannot be re-started) death.